Terms & Conditions (HE students)

-The relevant curriculum team, supported by the Information, Advice and Guidance team, will provide personalised support to students to find alternative programmes at Uxbridge College to continue their studies or support with applications to other providers.
+The relevant curriculum team, supported by the Careers Team, will provide personalised support to students to find alternative programmes at Uxbridge College to continue their studies or support with applications to other providers.

 In the event that students join a different course at the start of the next academic year, any difference in fees will be absorbed by the College.

 The fees quoted on the HE course pages of this website are called ‘tuition’ fees.
 These cover the core elements of your course – the teaching, the materials you use in lessons, any mandatory trips, fees we have to pay to the awarding organisation (e.g. Pearson) etc. If you are applying for a student loan through Student Finance, this is the maximum loan value available.

 Tuition fees quoted are for one year of study.
 If you are on a two-year course (for example an HND), the fees for the second year will be the same as they were in the first year.
 Note that the fees for a one year HNC Diploma and a one year HND Diploma are not guaranteed to be the same.